© Crown copyright 2019

 Further guidance on these requirements will be published in due course, including on:

 - Change of Ownership applications – such applications will need to be submitted to MHRA when changing from an EU MAH to a UK MAH for UK MAs.
-Companies have until the end of 2020 to establish the MAH in the UK.
+Companies have until 31 October 2021 to establish the MAH in the UK.

 - The requirements of the UK QPPV.